 What is the product?

-This is an Easy Access Account, operated under Shariah principles.
-This means that interest cannot be earned, only profit.
+This is a 2 year Fixed Term Cash ISA, operated under Shariah principles.
+This means that interest cannot be earned, but we generate profit instead.

 What does this mean for my money?